 Restaurant Labor Costs

-The following is an overview of the absolute basics of understanding and calculating your labor costs, for a deeper dive check out Restaurant Labor Cost: What It Is And 8 Ways To Control It.
+The following is an overview of the absolute basics of understanding and calculating your labor costs, for a deeper dive check out Restaurant Labor Costs: How to Manage Your Restaurant Labor Cost Percentage.

 Labor is crucial to the success of any restaurant, but it is also a substantial investment.
 And, if you’re not careful, labor costs can spiral out of control and negatively impact your profits.
 The good news is you can better manage labor cost with the right cost control tactics.
 But before you can implement these tactics you need a proper understanding of what labor cost is and how to calculate it.